vaibhavsagar/resume/resume.md

 ### Software Development ###

-I have worked on a single-page web application using HTML/CSS(Bootstrap)/JS(AngularJS), a native iOS application using Objective-C, and web servers in Python and Java using Flask, Requests, RDFLib, and ZeroMQ.
+I have written software using HTML/CSS(Bootstrap)/JS(AngularJS), Objective-C, Python(Flask, Requests, RDFLib, and ZeroMQ), PHP(Drupal), and Java.
 I have dabbled in Haskell and Scala and am familiar with functional programming concepts.

 I am comfortable with the Eclipse, WebStorm, and Xcode IDEs and the Vim text